CongLeSolutionX/go_community/doc/internal-abi.md

 address in its stack frame for the call stack frame, stores arguments in the registers and argument stack slots determined by the above algorithm, and performs the call.
-At the time of a call, register spill slots, result stack slots, and result registers are assumed to be uninitialized.
+At the time of a call, spill slots, result stack slots, and result registers are assumed to be uninitialized.
 Upon return, the callee must have stored results to all result registers and result stack slots determined by the above algorithm.